 The four known children of Orel and Feyge Itzikovich:

-I. Beyla Tsuvia Itzikovich was born in 1854 in Trashkun and married Moyshe Shneider, born in 1851, son of Nosn and Chaya.
+I. Beyla Tsuvia Itzikovich was born in 1854 in Trashkun and married Moyshe Shneider, born in Aniksht (Anyksciai) in 1851, son of Nosn and Chaya.
 Moyshe was a brickmaker and owned a wooden house.
 During World War I, when Jewish families were evacuated to the east, Beyla's family lived in St. Petersburg, Russia.
 They returned to Trashkun in 1921.
 Beyla died on 22 December 1925.
 Moyshe died on 31 December 1938.

 DOCUMENT Pages from internal passport of Moyshe Shneider, showing his wife's name (1921)